NolanHovis/Angular-Course-Instructor-Application/Class_4/C4-Notes.md

     ng g c bookshelf/book-details --skip-tests=true

+    ng g c bookshelf/shared/book --skip-test=true

     ng g c library/book-search --skip-tests=true

+    ng g c library/book-results --skip-tests=true
 ```

 - Make sure they are all uploaded in app.module.ts

+### Displaying Your Components

+- Add the bookshelf component and library component to your main app file inside of the column you previously created.
+- Inside the bookshelf component, add a row and 2 columns with the book-list & book-details components.
+- Inside the library component, add a row and 2 columns with the book-search & book-results components.
+- In the book-list components html file, add the 3 book components.